GraphDatabaseExperiments/eFD_experiments/experiments_manual/README.md

 ## How to run Python and Neo4j using Neo4j Python Driver:

 For the experiments on synthetic datasets we used Python and connected to a Neo4j database using the Neo4j Python Driver.
 For installation instructions and some sample code fragments we refer the user to the [Neo4j Python Driver Manual](https://neo4j.com/docs/api/python-driver/current/).
+For the Python files used to conduct the experiments we refer the reader to the [experiment section](https://github.com/GraphDatabaseExperiments/normalization_experiments/tree/main/experiments).